datnguye/dbterd/docs/nav/guide/cli-references.md

     # the artifacts dir will probably be assumed as: /path/to/dbt/project/target
     ```

+### dbterd run --entity-name-format (-enf)

+Decide how the table name is generated on the ERD.

+By default, the table name is the dbt node name (`resource_type.package_name.model_name`).

+Currently, it supports the following keys in the format:

+- `resource.package.model` (by default)
+- `database.schema.table`
+- Or any other partial forms e.g. `schema.table`, `resource.model`

+**Examples:**
+=== "CLI"

+    ```bash
+    dbterd run --entity-name-format resource.package.model # by default dbterd run --entity-name-format database.schema.table # with fqn of the physical tables dbterd run --entity-name-format schema.table # with schema.table only dbterd run --entity-name-format table # with table name only
+    ```

 ## dbterd debug

 Shows hidden configured values, which will help us to see what configs are passed into and how they are evaluated to be used.